WangcsShuai/kevinzakka.github.io/about.md

 permalink: /about/
 ---

-I'm currently a Junior undergraduate pursuing my B.Eng. in Electrical and Computer Engineering at the American University of Beirut.
+I'm currently a junior undergraduate researcher pursuing my B.Eng. in Electrical and Computer Engineering at the American University of Beirut.

 My general approach in life is to understand things *clearly* and *elegantly*.
 Some of my topics of interest include Computer Vision, Natural Language Processing and Biology.
 I believe progress in Medicine can be greatly accelerated by its interaction with Machine Learning and am truly inspired to try and contribute.